-Based on this report, the Decontamination Ordinance was amended and guidelines were prepared that summarize relevant laws and regulations comprehensively and in an easy way to understand manner.
+Based on this report, the Decontamination Ordinance was amended and guidelines were prepared that summarize relevant laws and regulations comprehensively and in an easy way to understand manner.\1)

-1) Under the amended Decontamination Ordinance definitions were given for: "specified contaminated soil handling work (tasks handling soil with a cesium concentration exceeding 10,000 Bq/kg)" and "work under a designated dose rate (tasks performed in the areas where the average ambient dose rate exceeds 2.5 μSv/h" (excluding decontamination operation, etc.)
+\1) Under the amended Decontamination Ordinance definitions were given for: "specified contaminated soil handling work (tasks handling soil with a cesium concentration exceeding 10,000 Bq/kg)" and "work under a designated dose rate (tasks performed in the areas where the average ambient dose rate exceeds 2.5 μSv/h" (excluding decontamination operation, etc.)

-2.1.3 Radiation protection for workers engaged in disposal of accident-derived waste ordinance did not contain sufficient regulations for employers involved in disposal work.

-The Ministry of the Environment estimated that approximately 15 - 31 million tons of soil and wastes had been generated from decontamination works and clean-up of unmarketable contaminated goods had reached approximately 0.56 million tons in Fukushima Prefecture alone.
+2.1.3 Radiation protection for workers engaged in disposal of accident-derived waste contaminated goods had reached approximately 0.56 million tons in Fukushima Prefecture alone.
 The Ministry was expected to start deploying full-scale activities to dispose of those wastes in the summer of 2013.